-Today George Town is a modern administrative centre.
+A coastal town located on the east bank of the mouth of the Tamar River, George Town is Australia's third oldest European settlement and Australia's oldest town.
+George Town is today a modern administrative centre.
 It is economically driven by the aluminium industry at Bell Bay and the tourist industry which attracts people to this attractive area of northern Tasmania.

 GEORGE TOWN MARKET